gethinode/hinode/content/post/join-us-thursday-for-junes-mambo-merge-office-hours.md

   "date": "2023-06-06T21:17:23.000Z",
-  "title": "Join us Thursday for June’s Mambo Merge Office Hours!", "Slug": "join-us-thursday-for-junes-mambo-merge-office-hours", "description": "We’re in the home stretch of the run-up to Summer ’23 and all those release notes, new features, functions, updates, and upgrades may have crammed our brains a bit — which makes this the perfect time for new (and experienced) Mambo Merge users to brush up on the basics, see a speedy demo of updated functionality, and get Qs to all their most pressing As!
-Tomorrow’s the next installment of <a href="https://cloud.news.mambomerge.app/officehours">Mambo Merge ‘Office Hours</a>’!.", "tags": ["mambo-merge","salesforce-docgen","appexchange","salesforce-app","salesforce"], "author": {
+  "title": "Join us Thursday for June’s Mambo Merge Office Hours!", "Slug": "join-us-thursday-for-junes-mambo-merge-office-hours", "description": "We’re in the home stretch of the run-up to Summer ’23 and all those release notes, new features, functions, updates, and upgrades...", "tags": ["mambo-merge","salesforce-docgen","appexchange","salesforce-app","salesforce"], "author": {
     "name": Chris Stegall,